Hipmob/hipmob.github.com/_posts/2012-10-16-A-Chicken-in-every-pot-,-an-email-in-every-app.markdown

 P.S.
 If you're building a mobile app and want [first-class, integrated, in-app support chat or direct messaging between users you should check out Hipmob](https://www.hipmob.com/)!

- <a href="https://manage.hipmob.com/register" class="btn btn-large btn-success" style="font-weight: bold">Get your app an email address with Hipmob</a>
+ <a href="https://manage.hipmob.com/register" class="btn btn-large btn-success" style="font-weight: bold">Give your app an email address with Hipmob</a>